Skip to content

 Quick Answer

-There are approximately 2 million Orthodox Jews worldwide.
-About 1 million live in Israel and roughly 800,000 in the United States, with the rest spread across Europe, Canada, and elsewhere.
+There are roughly 3.5-4 million Orthodox Jews worldwide.
+About 2 million live in Israel and roughly 800,000 in the United States, with the rest spread across Europe, Canada, and elsewhere.
 The Orthodox population is the fastest-growing segment of world Jewry due to high birth rates, averaging 4-7 children per family.

 People are often surprised by the numbers.
+If you are new here, the foundations of Orthodox Judaism are worth reading first — it will make the community picture below easier to follow.
 Orthodox Jews are visible — our distinctive dress, our concentrated neighborhoods, our large families — but we are actually a relatively small percentage of the total Jewish population.
 What is less obvious from the statistics is the trajectory: we are the fastest-growing Jewish community in the world, and the demographics are shifting rapidly.

 The Numbers

-Israel: About 2 million, including approximately 1.4 million Charedi (ultra-Orthodox, ~14% of Israel's population per the Israel Democracy Institute's 2024 report) and roughly 700,000 Dati Leumi (national religious/Modern Orthodox).
-Israel's Orthodox population is growing rapidly.
+Israel: About 2 million, including roughly 1.4 million Charedi (ultra-Orthodox, about 14% of Israel's population per the Israel Democracy Institute's 2024 statistical report) and roughly 700,000 Dati Leumi (national religious/Modern Orthodox).
+This is the engine of the whole picture — Israel's Charedi population alone is growing faster than almost any group in the developed world.
+Jerusalem and Bnei Brak are the centers, with dozens of other cities besides.

-The growth of the Orthodox community is reshaping the landscape of American and world Judaism.
-Orthodox communities are building new schools, synagogues, and mikvaot at a rapid pace.
-Towns like Lakewood, New Jersey — home to Beth Medrash Govoha, the largest yeshiva in North America — have grown from a small community to a city of over 135,000, largely driven by Orthodox growth.
+This is not just a statistical curiosity — it is reshaping American and world Judaism on the ground.
+Orthodox communities are building new schools, synagogues, and mikvaot at a steady clip.
+Lakewood, New Jersey — home to Beth Medrash Govoha, the largest yeshiva in North America — has grown from a modest community into a city of over 135,000, driven largely by Orthodox families.

 A Small Community with an Outsized Presence

-Orthodox Jews may be small in number compared to the global Jewish population, but the community's impact is enormous — in Torah scholarship, in Jewish education, in charitable giving, and in the sheer vibrancy of Jewish life.
+Orthodox Jews are a small slice of world Jewry, but the community's footprint is enormous — in Torah scholarship, in Jewish education, in charitable giving, in the sheer density of Jewish life.
 Walk through any Orthodox neighborhood on a Friday afternoon and you will feel it: the rush of preparation, the smell of challah baking, the energy of a community that is very much alive and growing.

 We are small.
 But we are not going anywhere.
 If anything, we are just getting started.